 - Preparing this dehydrated dog food can create quite a mess

-Merrick Classic Hearty Grains
+5. Merrick Classic Healthy Grains

-About: Merrick Classic Hearty Grains is a protein-rich kibble that pairs digestion-friendly grains like brown rice and quinoa with delicious meats like deboned beef and pork.
+About: Merrick Classic Healthy Grains is a protein-rich kibble that pairs digestion-friendly grains like brown rice and quinoa with delicious meats like deboned beef and pork.
 Every recipe is crafted by animal nutritionists and veterinarians for tail-waggin’ wellness.

 - Meat is always the first listed ingredient

 - Contains omega fatty acids, glucosamine, and chondroitin for nose-to-tail wellness